Rankin and Taylor: Cases

-The firm represented Christopher Long, a bicyclist assaulted by a police officer during a 2008 Critical Mass bicycle ride.
-In a 2011 case, the firm's attorneys were among the lawyers who brought a class action suit on behalf of cyclists who had been improperly ticketed for riding outside of the bike lane.

-The firm worked with the National Lawyers Guild on mass-defense strategies for Occupy Wall Street protestors at Zuccotti Park.
-In addition, Taylor challenged the NYPD's use of barricades to pen in protestors.
-Taylor has served as vice president of the NYC Chapter of the National Lawyers Guild.

 Freedom of Information law

 The firm has represented clients in Freedom of Information Law litigation, and represented clients seeking information about the closure of Chase Plaza in downtown Manhattan, a formerly public space.
 The firm also worked to both unseal the names and records of bodies buried in New York City's Hart Island, and to increase access to the graves.